IONI0/SubsPlus-Scripts/README.md

   --input INPUT, -i INPUT
                         Video/Audio file.
   --search-name SEARCH_NAME, -s SEARCH_NAME
                         Search to pass to animethemes.moe Example: Spy Classroom Season 2.
-For no theme downloading, don't add this argument.
+To only use themes that are already downloaded, don't add this argument.
   --work-path WORK_PATH, -w WORK_PATH
                         Place to create a .themes folder for storing persistant information per series.
 Defaults to where the episode is.
   --output OUTPUT, -o OUTPUT
                         Output chapter file.
 Defaults to where the episode is.
   --delete-themes, -d   Delete the themes and charts after running.
-  --charts, -c          Make charts of correlation scores.
-They can almost double processing time in some cases
+  --charts, -c          Make charts of where themes are matched in the episode.
+They can almost double processing time
-                        though.
+                        in some cases though.
 ```

 #### Examples